1st PUC History Chapter 4

 Answer:

-The Parthenon temple is located in Athens and was built by Pericles.
+It is in Athens; built by Pericles.

 Question 5.

-Name any two Dramatists of the Periclean Age.
+Name any two dramatists of Periclean age.

 Answer: